-- improving reputation and image of the company - strengthening customer relationships - increasing of customer loyalty and staff loyalty - receiving competitive advantages over competitors - Additional opportunities for products promotion, PR and advertising - increasing of investment attractiveness - Company will make the world around a little bit better!
+- Improving reputation and image of the company - Strengthening customer relationships - Increasing of customer loyalty and staff loyalty - Receiving competitive advantages over competitors - Additional opportunities for products promotion, PR and advertising - Increasing of investment attractiveness - Company will make the world around a little bit better!

-The social responsibility of the company unlike legal liability is not a must for it.
+The social responsibility of the company unlike legal liability is not a must of it.
 But it is believed that socially responsible marketing, more cost-effective than traditional advertising in media for several times.
 Social marketing projects can be an effective branding tool and at the same time it can be an instrument of solving social problems (Investopedia, 2015).

-Early calls for SRM included restrictions in marketing aimed toward children, particularly visà-vis products like tobacco, alcohol, and gambling.
+Early calls for SRM included restrictions in marketing aimed toward children, particularly vis-à-vis products like tobacco, alcohol, and gambling.
 Consumer advocates recently added "junk food" to this list of products, in part due to increasing rates of childhood obesity.
-More recently, some consumers have expressed a desire for SRM that conveys specific, transparent, accurate, and easily understandable information about corporations' social and environmental responsibility.
+More recently some consumers have expressed a desire for SRM that conveys specific, transparent, accurate and easily understandable information about corporations' social and environmental responsibility.
 In other words, some consumers view SRM as a venue for educating the public about the consequences of the consumptive practices.
-Authentic SRM involves claims that are easily verified using publically available information.
-Such claims clearly demonstrate that particular corporate practices, products or services are more socially or environmentally responsible than the market competition (Jones, 2015).
+Authentic SRM involves claims that are easily verified using publicly available information.
+Such claims clearly demonstrate that particular corporate practices, products or services are more socially of environmentally responsible than the market competition (Jones, 2015).

-The most trusted sources for verifying SRM claims tend to be labels or certifications created and verified by third-party organizations such as USDA Organic, Fair Trade Association, Green Seal, Green-e, Energy Star, Forest Stewardship Council, Marine Stewardship Council,
+The most trusted sources for verifying SRM claims tend to be labels or certifications created and verified by third-party organizations such as USDA Organic, Fair Trade Association, Green Seal, Green-e, Energy Star, Forest Stewardship Council, Marine Stewardship Council.
 B Corporation, or Green America.
-Unfortunately, as the number of third-party certifications has increased, SIM (or greenwashing) has even begun to muddy data from these previously reliable sources (Jones, 2015).
+Unfortunately, as the number of third-party certifications has increase, SIM (or green washing) has even begun to muddy data from these previously reliable sources (Jones, 2015).